 Cake Mix Brownies

-All you need is just 5 ingredients and 5 minutes to prep these easy fudgy Cake Mix Brownies!
-A quick and delicious dessert made using a box of cake mix.
+All you need is just 5 pantry staples and just a few minutes to prep these deliciously fudgy Cake Mix Brownies.
+The easiest brownie recipe!

 three brownies stacked